EITLabworks/Dynamic-Object-Trajectory-Prediction-of-Time-Dependent-EIT-Data-Using-RNNs/README.md

 ## EIT data collection

 EIT data were acquired in both simulated and experimental settings.
-Simultions were performed using FEM-based modeling with the pyEIT package, while experimental data were collected using an EIT water tank.
+Simulations were performed using FEM-based modeling with the pyEIT package, while experimental data were collected using an EIT water tank.
 For 2D data, both FEM simulation and experimental measurements were conducted on a single electrode plane, yielding $32^2$ voltage data points per frame.
 For 3D data, experimental measurements with two electrode planes were performed, resulting in $64^2$ voltage data points per frame.
 The EIT data were collected by tracking an acrylic ball along predefined trajectories at discrete positions.
 In 2D space, a circular, spiral, eight, polynomial, square trajectory were used.
 In 3D space, the trajectories uses were a helix, a spiral helix and a circular sine wave.

 # Results